 Find out more about Community Right to Challenge.

 E-Procurement system (ProContract)

-The system we use to commission and manage contracts over £15,000 has changed.
+We use a system called ProContract to commission and manage contracts over £25,000.

 There's no charge for registering.
 To take part in any of our purchasing activities from January 2016, you must have an account registered on the system.